Do I have to pay the application fee?

 Many overseas institutions do not use a 4.0 scale for gpa.
 You will need to calculate a gpa when submitting to any US graduate program.
-When submitting your application to the Graduate College, you should use the recommendations given on their website.
-When submitting your Supplemental Application to the Department of Chemistry and Biochemistry, however, you MUST use the 4.0 scale.
+When submitting your application to Graduate Education, you should use the recommendations given on their website.
+When submitting your Supplemental Application to the School of Molecular Sciences, however, you MUST use the 4.0 scale.
 For instructions on how to calculate your gpa on the 4.0 scale for the Department Supplemental Application, with specific advice for applicants from China and India, Click HERE.

 Students Wanting to Transfer from Another Graduate Program, or Who Have Previously Been in Another Graduate Program in the U.S.

 We rarely accept students who are transferring from other graduate programs.
 If you are currently in another graduate program, or if you have already been in another graduate program in chemistry or biochemistry in the United States, then you will need to supply three letters of recommendation from your CURRENT institution, i.e. the one that you are transferring from, or the institution that you previously attended.
 Please do not have any letters sent from earlier institutions.
 Specifically, we will need a letter from your CURRENT RESEARCH ADVISOR (or prior research advisor in a U.S. graduate program) stating explicitly why you want to transfer to ASU.
 If we do not get a letter from your this advisor, we will NOT be able to review your application